Equities hit record highs as dollar falls on vaccine hopes

-NEW YORK (Reuters) - World equity benchmarks rose along with safe haven assets such as gold and U.S. Treasury bonds on Thursday as hopes for a vaccine-led economic recovery offset warnings the death toll from the coronavirus pandemic could spike in the coming weeks.
+NEW YORK (Reuters) - Most world equity benchmarks rose along with gold and U.S. Treasury bonds on Thursday as hopes for a vaccine-led economic recovery offset warnings the death toll from the coronavirus pandemic could spike in the coming weeks.

 Britain will begin inoculations next week, while the U.S. Food and Drug Administration will hold its own advisory committee meeting next week that could determine when treatments are approved for use in the country.
 New York Governor Andrew Cuomo has said the state’s first vaccine delivery, enough for 170,000 residents, is expected on Dec.
 15.